ADD CONDITION

 Side Effects

-If you experience a severe sore throat that lasts more than two days or is accompanied by symptoms like headache, rash, swelling, nausea, or vomiting, it’s important to consult a doctor, as these could indicate a serious issue.
-Additionally, if your cough persists for more than a week, recurs, or is accompanied by fever, rash, or a persistent headache, seek medical advice, as these may also signal a serious condition.
+If you experience a severe sore throat that lasts more than two days or is accompanied by symptoms like headache, rash, swelling, nausea, or vomiting, it's important to consult a doctor, as these could indicate a serious issue.
+Additionally, if your cough persists for more than a week, recurs frequently, or is accompanied by fever, rash, or a persistent headache, seek medical advice, as these may also signal a serious condition.

-You should stop using the medication and contact a doctor if your sore mouth does not improve within seven days, or if you notice any irritation, pain, or redness that persists or worsens.
-Before using this medication, consult your doctor if you have a chronic cough related to smoking, asthma, or emphysema, or if your cough is accompanied by excessive mucus.
+You should stop using the product and contact a doctor if your sore mouth does not improve within seven days, or if you notice any irritation, pain, or redness that worsens.
+Before using this product, consult a doctor if you have a chronic cough related to smoking, asthma, or emphysema, or if your cough is accompanied by excessive mucus.

 Warnings and Precautions